sgjava/javauio/README.md

 * Installs Zulu JDK 17 (Liberica JDK for ARM 32) to /usr/lib/jvm
 * Installs Maven to /opt
 * Build HawtJNI (using my fork that works with JDK 17)
+* Download and copy c-periphery source to Maven module
+* Download and copy U8g2 source to Maven module
 * Build Java UIO

 ### Run script